arumsey/helix-importer-ui/README.md

 ### Eyedropper

-Allows to extract the CSS styles (font, colors) for an give page.
+Allows to extract the CSS styles (font, colors) for a given page.
 Those styles can be used with the https://github.com/adobe/helix-project-boilerplate project.

 ## Cache